PATHWAYS

 Dreaming of blasting off to the stars, cleaning the oceans, curing cancer or starting the next electric car company?
 If you’re thinking about a career in STEM, now is the time to start!
 The basic math and science skills you learn in middle school will be your launching point to more advanced classes in high school.
 This is the time when you’ll discover how the STEM skills you’re learning translate into real careers—including in life sciences and biotechnology.

 Remember, biotech isn’t just about biology, it also employs people who have robotics, artificial intelligence, and computer science skills.
-Get this: studies show that that majority of middle school students will work in jobs that don’t even exist yet.
+Each part of STEM involves some aspect of the others.
+Get this: studies show that the majority of middle school students will work in jobs that don’t even exist yet.
 That means you might be able to use your science, technology, engineering, and math skills to create your own job in biotechnology!

 Exploring STEM subjects and enhancing your skills outside of school is a great way to learn about career paths.
 Online courses and workshops in math concepts, genetics, app development, coding, and programming are available on a per-class or subscription basis.
-Here are a few to start with STEM Village, Udemy, TechGirlz, and Boolean Girl.
+Here are a few to start with.

 Science